ustaxcourt/ef-cms/docsify/frontend.md

 ### Proxies

 Whenever the UI needs to call an interactor which lives on the backend, we invoke something called a proxy.
 These proxy files live in the shared directory.
 What is the shared directory for?
-It's a place that we can place all our code which may be used by other parts of the application.
+It's a place that we can store all the code which may be used by other parts of the application.
 The idea is that we can easily write a different application, such as a CLI, and reuse code in the shared directory as needed to achieve the same functionality.

 For example, we have a file called `shared/src/proxies/users/getUserProxy.js`.
-Proxies just doing http requests to the backend api which is where there real implementation of the interactor lives.
+Proxies are just making http requests to the backend API which is where there real implementation of the interactor lives.

 ## UI Npm Scripts